Preparing for a Jewish Funeral: A Guide

 You may also find it useful to read and print out Preparing for a Jewish Funeral: Checklist.

 We recommend that you not wait until a death to attend to the details of preparing for a funeral.
-Pre-need considerations include choosing the cemetery in which you wish to be interred, the location of the plot or wall space in the cemetery, the choice of casket, flowers or lack thereof, and all financial arrangements so that in their time of grief your survivors will be relieved of the burden of making these difficult and painful decisions.
+If you decide that you want, you need to first choose the cemetery in which you wish to be interred, the location of the plot or wall space in the cemetery, the choice of casket, flowers or lack thereof, and all financial arrangements so that in their time of grief your survivors will be relieved of the burden of making these difficult and painful decisions.